 Most of the requirements described in Section 3 can be assessed for conformance by direct observation, however some of the performance-oriented requirements are assessed using a procedure.
-When a specific assessment procedure is required or to provide clarity, those procedures are defined in subsections here in Section 4 and the subsection is referenced from the corresponding requirement in Section 3.
+When a specific assessment procedure is required or to provide clarity, an example of these procedures are provided in subsections here in Section 4, and the subsection is referenced from the corresponding requirement in Section 3.